Workday

 Character concepts

-Concept designs for TEMI's face
+A snapshot of some concept designs for TEMI's face

-Eye-tracking animation (Video: Jedan Garcia, Workday Labs)
+Eye-tracking tests (Video: Jedan Garcia, Workday Labs)

 Speaking animation (Video: Jedan Garcia, Workday Labs)